 Nibley Festival has grown year after year – and this is something that we’re of course delighted about.
 But as we grow in popularity our potential impact on the environment also increases.
-So we’ve put together a little bit of guidance to help all of us minimise our footprint on our beautiful site and the environment around it.
+So we’ve put together a little bit of information and guidance to help all of us minimise our footprint on our beautiful site and the environment around it.

 Travelling to our festival makes up one of the biggest chunks of our total carbon emissions generated.